CompStat: Origins

-CompStat (in NYPD it is said to be short for "compare stats", but in LAPD it is said to be short for “computer statistics”) is a management system created in April 1994 by Bill Bratton and Jack Maple, whom Bratton met while he was chief of the New York City Transit Police and later hired as the New York Police Department's top anti-crime specialist when he became Police Commissioner in 1993.
+CompStat (in NYPD it is said to be short for "compare stats", but in LAPD it is said to be short for “computer statistics”) is a management system created in April 1994 by Bill Bratton and Jack Maple, whom Bratton met while he was chief of the New York City Transit Police and later hired as the NYPD's top anti-crime specialist when he became Police Commissioner in 1993.
 CompStat began as weekly meetings at One Police Plaza where officers were randomly selected from precincts and quizzed about crime trends in their districts and how to respond.
 At the time, the NYPD collected crime statistics every 6 months; under threat of transfers, they began to collect information daily.
 In February 1994, the department heads provided a hand count of major crimes in the first 6 weeks of 1993 and 1994.

 Maple drafted junior staffer John Yohe to modify an existing program (known as "compare stats", and that name became the basis for the CompStat name) to analyze the data.
 It was originally run on Informix's SmartWare desktop office system before being replaced by Microsoft's FoxPro database for business.
 The Patrol Bureau's staff computerized the information provided by department heads and created the first 'CompStat' book, collating the information by precinct, patrol borough, and city.
 The New York City Police Foundation significantly funded the NYPD's initial development of the program; they also acquired and gifted the department the first CompStat system.

 The weekly CompStat sessions were initially open to the public and commanders would be denigrated by management if they had failed; three-quarters were dismissed over 18 months for failing to bring the numbers down.
 The sessions were closed to the public in the late 2000s but since 2010 have been more amiable with commanders sent DVD recordings of sessions for review.